-In the week before October half term, the week before Christmas, and the week before February Half term your son/daughter will complete a written assessment to test their understanding of the topics that have been covered in that half term.
-These assessments take place during their normal Mathematics lessons, with the exact date of these being identified to your son/daughter by their class teacher.
+In the week before October half term, the week before Christmas, and the week before February Half term your child will complete a written assessment to test their understanding of the topics that have been covered in that half term.
+These assessments take place during their normal Mathematics lessons, with the exact date of these being identified to your child by their class teacher.

-Your son/daughter will also complete their Year 7 examinations for Mathematics later in the year.
+Your child will also complete their Year 7 examinations for Mathematics later in the year.
 There will be two papers, a calculator paper and a non-calculator paper.
-Your son/daughter will be provided with some revision material before the examination to help them prepare for this.
+Your child will be provided with some revision material before the examination to help them prepare for this.